i05nagai/memorandum/language/english_speaking.md

     * to make sb unhappy and ungry
     * Years later, this unfaireness still agreives him
 * ruffle
+    * to touch or move something smooth so that it is not even
+        * She affectionately ruffled his hair with her hand as she passed.
+    * to annoy or upset someone, or to make someone very nervous
+        * he's easily ruffled by critism
+    * a series of small folds made in a piece of cloth or sewn onto it, as decoration
+    * A sudden, strong breeze ruffled the women’s skirts in the stands.
     * make upset
     * make uneven
         * to make sth that is smooth uneven
     * fold
+    * a series of small folds made in a piece of cloth or sewn onto it, as decoration
+    * leave them ruffled
+* composure
 * fold
     * bend
         * to bend sth such as paper or cloth so that one part of it lies on the other part, or to be able bend in this way